By 31 December 2014

 4 Damage to the brain is always permanent

-People used to think that you are born with a set number of brain cells and during your life you can only lose cells.
+People used to think that you are born with a set number of brain cells and during your life, you can only lose cells.
 It was also believed that the brain can’t be ‘repaired’.
-Of course now we know that the brain is plastic and able to create new connections.
+Of course, now we know that the brain is plastic and able to create new connections.
 The brain can recover or compensate for certain damage.
-Even regeneration of new cells is possible.
+Even the regeneration of new cells is possible.

 3 Sudoku keeps the brain young

 There are some who think that playing Sudoku counters the effects of an ageing brain.
 Especially when they notice they’re getting better at it.
 However, that is the only thing that happens: they get better at Sudoku.
 Only games that utilize the whole brain are useful.

 2 A person's personality determines whether they are right- or left-brained

 It is said that someone who’s very creative and artistic makes more use of the right brain, and someone who is technical and has logical insight makes more use of the left brain.
 Brain scan technology has shown that both brain hemispheres work together at all times and that they transfer information with one another.
 For example, the meaning of language is processed in the left hemisphere while the intonation is processed in the right.

 This is not how it works.